reefland/ansible-k3s-argocd-renovate/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question to the maintainer
-title: ""
+title: ''
-labels: kind/question
+labels: question
-assignees: ""
+assignees: reefland
 ---

-# Details

 **Ask your question:**